 The * symbol signifies seafood landed in our town, Villajoyosa on the Costa Blanca.

 - Almejas: clams (also known as chirlas).
-Often served as almejas a la marinera (in a a garlic, onion and wine sauce)
+Often served as almejas a la marinera (in a a garlic, onion and white wine sauce)

 - Berberechos: cockles.
 Usually steamed (e.g. berberechos al vapor)

 - Bogavante: lobster (aka langosta).
 Langosta* and bogavante are different types of lobster; bogavante has large front claws, langosta has long antennae.
 When they’re alive langostas are a dark orange colour, while bogavantes look dark blue.
 They both turn pinkish when cooked.

 - Buey: crab, big and red-brown (see also cangrejo)

 - Cañaillas: sea snails.
 Usually boiled in salt water and served in their shells, with a pin to extract them, rather like eating French escargots.

 - Cangrejo*: crab.
 A buey de mar is a big red-brown crab; the ones caught here on the Costa Blanca tend to be a fair bit smaller.

 - Calamar*: squid (aka pota).
 Calamares a la romana is a classic Spanish tapa; squid rings fried in a light beer batter.
 Freshly fried calamares are a joy.
 Sadly, the tourist version is often rubbery (probably cooked from frozen) with soggy batter.

 - Carabinero*: red prawn (beware – these are a lot pricier than normal prawns!)

 - Chipirones*: baby squid.
 Usually fried in a light batter a la romana or rebosada